-Education Level

-In Heylighen and Dewaele (2002) ‘s study on personality they propose a metric, which they have termed Formality, which has shown to correlate positively with introversion, education level and the femininity of a speaker
+Average words count – averaged over each piece of text from user i.e. word count was calculated for each review and profile separately then averaged for each user.

+Decided to calculate values for all users based on text from their profiles and reviews (that they have given).
+From these values we converted these values into categories -> high, average, low.
+Furthermore, for each trait we calculated how many of the characteristics that user had portrayed given the text.
+This resulted in a measure for each trait.

+As many profiles were empty, we decided to concatenated user profiles with reviews they have given (and we have retrieved).

+[TODO : sample study using online api]

+[TODO May want to exclude current recipient review out ]

 Exploration metric

-As majority of Airbnb is focused on offering accommodation to travellers, we wanted to investigate whether the hosts were travellers themselves (?).
+As the primary function of Airbnb is focused on offering accommodation to travellers, we wanted to investigate whether the hosts were travellers themselves.
 We did this by assessing:

 Whether the host has used Airbnb as a guest before.
-This could tell us whether they could possibly know what a guest would be wanting in a stay
+This could tell us whether they could possibly know what makes a guests stay positive.

-How many times has the host used Airbnb as guest, and where have they gone?
-Do they normally go to the same area or do they explore different places.

-This is important because is Airbnb all about living in some one elses place, respecting their culture and space.
-Being a host may result in you not experiencing some of the troubles that may come with being a guest.
+This is important ,because Airbnb is all about living in someone else’s place, respecting their culture and space.
+Simply being a host may not expose you to some of the troubles that may come with being a guest.
 Things that you may not notice.
-Experience of being a guest gives you the perspective to look inwardly and ask yourself what would I want if I was travelling
+Experience of being a guest gives you the perspective to look inwardly and ask yourself what would I want if I was travelling.

+How many times has the host used Airbnb as guest, and where they have gone.
+Do they normally go to the same area or do they explore different places?

 If a host uses Airbnb a lot , but always goes to the same place, it could mean that they are using it for business instead.

 Does exposure to other countries make for a better stay , or experience as guest